shane0/shane0.github.io/docs/vipassana.md

 ## definition

-"the goal of vipaśyanā is to realize the emptiness of all phenomena"
+"the goal of vipaśyanā is to realize the EMPTINESS of all phenomena"

 -- Alan Wallace from the book Heart of the Great Perfection